 Continued improvements were made to electric cars in 1966.
 Ford showed off a lab model of a sodium-sulfur battery that was 15 times lighter than the average battery.

-To read more about a specific year, click on the plus sign next to the corresponding year below.
+To read more about a specific year, keep reading below.

 Cars in 1963

 Ford Motor Company’s Ford Division spent an estimated $250-300 million to introduce its 1964 models according to Division President Lee A. Iacocca.
 The Ford ‘new look,’ generally followed the design of the Thunderbird.
 The popular Falcon, for example, had the look of the sporty Thunderbird.

 Cadillac continued to stress comfort and performance.
 The Cadillac fins, the last remaining fins in the industry, were lowered one-half inch, and the 1964 cars are 1/2 inch longer.

 Chrysler’s luxury Imperial line, completely redesigned, featured a cleaner, less bulky, sculptured look, resembling the competing Lincoln Continental.

 Detroit indicated that the 1964 cars were designed with serious consideration for the needs and tastes of American women.
 Executives acknowledged that women represented at least 1 million sales a year, which was the difference between a good year and a bad one.

 Auto manufacturers emphasized more horsepower per unit.
 New engines ranged from 95 HP for the Chevrolet Corvair 500 to a big 360 HP for the Chrysler 300 K.

 Floor-mounted ‘stick’ transmissions were gaining in popularity.
 One hand-shifted transmission manufacturers justified the demand on the theory that ‘they make you feel like you are controlling the car.’
 Still, Ward’s reported that automatic transmissions were installed on 76.4 % of the 1964 models.